 - 4.1 VSS will take very seriously any misconduct on social media.
-When clear breaches of this Guidance note or any other VSS Operating Rules are identified, the VSS will investigate and if appropriate may take action as detailed in Section 5.
-As noted in 2.6 above however, concerns or complaints relating to the social media of an organisation or its employees must be directed initially to that organisation in the first instance. - 4.2 VSS require all funded organisations to comply with the broad range of legislation which should be considered in relation to all social media communications.
+We will monitor key events and victims' issues on social media.
+However, it is not possible to proactively monitor every instance.
+Therefore, when breaches of this Guidance note or any other VSS Operating Rules are brought to our attention, the VSS will investigate and if appropriate may take action as detailed in Section 5. - 4.2 VSS require all funded organisations to comply with the broad range of legislation which should be considered in relation to all social media communications.